Alex Fox

 • Ecoinformatics

-• Falling off of bicycles
+• Bouldering, and falling off of bicycles

 Education

-• PhD student in Hydrology (current)
+• PhD candidate in Hydrologic Science (current)

 University of Wyoming